rimshamukhtar/GIAIC-AI-101-Python-Projects/README.md

 8️⃣ BMI Calculator Web App (Streamlit)

-9️⃣ Python Website with Streamlit
+9️⃣ Personal Expense Tracker with Streamlit

 🔗 Each project has a dedicated folder with its Python script and a corresponding Google Colab link.